 In case you’re delayed at the airport, your little one is going stir crazy at a restaurant or if you need a break one afternoon during the trip, a variety of distractions are key.
-We bring Lego, sticker books, colouring books (with washable markers), mini puzzles and magic colouring books that reveal the colour only when wet (affiliate links).
+We bring Lego, sticker books, activity books (with washable markers), mini puzzles and magic colouring books .

-We also carry around our iPad (affiliate link).
+We also carry around our iPad.
 If you’re ok with your kids using tech, there are some great free apps that are educational.
 We also download movies, tv shows etc.

 Favourite Things from Home